 That would include those macho-types with stern faces which you just can't imagine smiling---like the whole life is a battlefield and they have to win one battle at a time, still sweating from the last one.

 I have just described---although in a caricature form those folks who need guns.
-Hey, dudes, we were not born with a tattooed guarantee for our life-long safety on our little asses.
-Just about anything or anyone can kill you, from a microscopic bug to a tractor trailer humping your little Toyota on a freeway.
+Hey, dudes, we were not born with a tattooed guarantee on our little asses for our life-long safety.
+Just about anything or anyone can do it to you, from a microscopic bug to a tractor trailer humping your little Toyota on a freeway.

 To Each Their Own

 Certain kinds of articles need something that would sound like a disclaimer, and to some eyes this could be one of them.

 So, for my finishing words, let me assure you that I have absolutely nothing against the American folks.
 Actually, I find them quite nice and interesting people---just with a peculiar mentality when it comes to this obsession with guns.